 The PEA provided an economic assessment of the project based on the beneficiation of the Lofdal run-ofmine feed to 20% TREO mineral concentrate grade with an overall recovery of 64%.
 Beneficiation comprised upfront coarse crush and sorting with x-ray transmission sorters followed by fine grinding to magnetic separation, flotation and gangue acid leaching.
 This mineral concentrate would then be subjected to "cracking" in a hydrometallurgical plant to remove thorium and uranium to provide an acceptable mixed rare earth oxide product for separation.
 Test work at Mintek in South Africa and at Nagrom in Australia has indicated the sensitivity of the flow sheet to increased levels of ankerite (iron carbonate) with calcite, which can diminish the effectiveness of the magnetic separation stage.
 The distribution of ankerite within the deposit is not clearly defined, however there appear to be some ankerite-rich zones in the upper parts of the deposit.
 Additional sample of selected ankerite-rich mill feed was therefore provided to Nagrom to produce sufficient magnetic concentrate for further flotation tests on this problematic aspect of the mineralogy.
-Kyspy Investments Pty. of Australia conducted flotation testwork on the ankerite-rich sample which indicated that 73.1% of the TREO could be recovered into three separate concentrates (sulphide, carbonate recleaner and xenotime recleaner concentrates).
+Kyspy Investments Pty. of Australia conducted flotation test work on the ankerite-rich sample which indicated that 73.1% of the TREO could be recovered into three separate concentrates (sulphide, carbonate recleaner and xenotime recleaner concentrates).
 Further investigations are recommended to optimize the selective flotation of xenotime in the presence of carbonates.
+The Company has initiated further studies into the optimization of ore sorting technologies.
 The objective is to develop a robust flow sheet that can mitigate fluctuations in ankerite/calcite ratios in the gangue.